CrossTheRoadElec/Phoenix5-Documentation/README.md

 A CTRE CAN Device can have a device ID from 0 to 62.
 63 and above are not allowed.
 If you select an invalid ID, you will get an immediate prompt.

+![Webdash-BadId](images/webdash-badid.png)

 Two dissimilar CAN models can use the same device ID.
 For example, Talon SRX 1 and Victor SPX 1 can coexist on the same CAN bus.
 However two models must not use the same device ID.
-Set the device ID of each device in isolation or use the web-based config to change the default ID from '0' to a unique number, then duplicate/close-reopn the internet explorer page to re-populate the device tree.
+Set the device ID of each device in isolation or use the web-based config to change the default ID from '0' to a unique number, then duplicate/close-reopen the internet explorer page to re-populate the device tree.

-Since all devices default with a
-![Webdash-BadId](images/webdash-badid.png)

 ### Update your CAN Devices
 Select a CAN device in the device tree and press the "Update firmware button".
 Phoenix installs the Cross The Road Firmware Files (CRF) into two locations...